The Metal Manometer

 Give that some thought the next time you screw a gauge into place, or when you glance at one to get a reading.
 That beautiful device didn’t happen on its own.
 Consider that.

 Today, people will walk the narrow paths of Père Lachaise Cemetery.
 Some will carry a flower to place on the grave of the late Mr. Morrison, dead at 27 years of age.
-They may walk by Eugene Bourdon’s grave on their way and never consider what that man did for all of us.
-If you should someday find yourself in Paris, carry a flower for him.
+They may walk by Eugene Bourdon’s grave on their way and never consider what that man did for us.
+If you should someday find yourself in Paris, please carry a flower for him.
 In the meantime, please smile and nod at a pressure gauge.
 It’s watching out for you.